ggruszczynski/Scheduler/README.md

 # ===Simulator - ENG===

-Each `requestor`/`provider` (`req`/`prov`) works in a separate thread.
-Entering the network means that a new req/prov is created and launched in a separate thread.
-Leaving the network means that the thread is stopped and the corresponding 'unemployed' req/prov is moved to the `escaped` list where they are stored in order to be displayed in the statistics at the end of simulation.

-Requestors can choose providers through the `NetworkGateway`, which have a list of all 'work awaiting' providers.
-Requestor who wishes to announce a task consisting of `m` subtasks receives pointers to `m` best (ex. cheapest) providers.
-Next, Requestor assigns a task to each provider.
-Having the task solved, the provider returns to the list of 'work awaiting' providers.
-If there are no free providers, the requestor has to wait.

-Compilation:\
-x86, C++14, without any additional libraries.\
-IDE - MSVS 2017 RC

 ## Task

 Write a program (in a chosen by you language), which will launch the 'task assignment' simulation.